-The Sumaq Machu Picchu Hotel offers high quality accommodation at the foot of the mountains that surround Machu Picchu and by the banks of Vilcanota River.
+The Sumaq Machu Picchu Hotel offers high quality accommodation by the Vilcanota River and at the foot of the mountains that enclose the Inca citadel of Machu Picchu.
 The valleys, mountains, rivers and waterfalls of Machu Picchu Archaeological Park are within easy reach.

-The service here is extremely efficient and the staff will look after you from the moment you arrive in Machu Picchu Town until you board the train back to Cusco.
-The hotel is committed to sustainable tourism and offers the opportunity for guests to meet members of the local community maybe attending an Andean wedding, observing local rituals or joining a Peruvain cookery class.
+The service here is extremely efficient and the staff look after you from the moment you arrive in Machu Picchu town until you board the train back to Cusco.
+The hotel is committed to sustainable tourism and offers the opportunity for guests to meet members of the local community, maybe observing local rituals or sampling a traditional Andean feast.